ankur-arya/CustomImageLoader/README.md

 - CustomImageView: Reusable custom image view class that provides a circular loader.
 - NetworkImageRepo: Repository for downloading images from urls.
 This also provides info about the data currently downloaded.
 - ImageDownloader: Image Downloader from a given repository (passed as a dependency) with caching.
-- DiskImageCache: It is a cache implementation based on LRU which uses document directory as the storage.
+- DiskImageCache: It is a cache implementation based on LRU which uses cache directory as the storage.

 ## Get Started